The Parish Church of St. Clement

-St Clement’s Church has a strong musical tradition centred around the choir and organ, although the church is used for concerts by local choral and instrumental groups as well as providing a venue for events within the Canterbury Festival.
+St Clement’s Church has a strong musical tradition centred around the choir and organ and the church hosts concerts by local choral and instrumental groups as well as providing a venue for events within the Canterbury and Deal Festivals.

 The choir has the benefit of our new superb rehearsal facilities within the church.